Back to Blog

 Verification Checklist

-• Are you paying for more than 20 SaaS subscriptions?
+• Are you currently paying for more than 20 distinct SaaS subscriptions across your organization?

-• Is your customer data scattered across 3+ databases?
+• Is your critical customer data scattered across three or more disconnected databases or platforms?

-• Do you fear a vendor price hike every January?
+• Do you anticipate or fear significant vendor price hikes for essential tools every year?

-• Do you have a full-time 'RevOps' person for data sync?
+• Do you employ a full-time 'RevOps' person primarily responsible for manual data synchronization or reconciliation between systems?

-• Would a data breach at one vendor expose multiple systems?
+• Could a data breach at a single, non-core third-party vendor expose multiple critical systems or datasets within your organization?

 Key Insight

-The Tax on Truth: When data is fragmented, truth is subjective.
-"How many active customers do we have?" depends on which system you ask.
-This ambiguity is a massive tax on decision-making speed.
+The Tax on Truth: When data is fragmented and siloed across dozens of systems, achieving a singular, universally accepted "truth" becomes impossible.
+Asking "how many active customers do we have?" yields different answers depending on which departmental system you consult.
+This pervasive ambiguity isn’t merely an inconvenience; it represents a tangible tax on strategic decision-making speed and organizational agility.

 Read This Next